 - Damages for loss of earnings

-- Special damages for medical expenses
+- Special damages for medical bills

 - Damages for travel expenses

-- Psychological trauma
+- Psychological trauma such as PTSD

 - Special damages (these are intended to catch what might not have been caught by the other categories such as the effect of being forced to stop your business)

 Have you ever wondered how many car insurance claims go to court?
 Getting an accurate nationwide statistic for this is difficult as the UK does not keep a record of how many car insurance claims go to court, nor how many personal injury claims related to vehicular injuries are made in total (as many are settled between the two parties concerned.